-As you can see from the list above, the number of eggs they lay varies between the species.
+As you can see in the table above, the number of eggs they lay varies between the species.
 Another thing to consider is that these are the numbers per clutch (how much they lay at a time).
 Some of these frogs lay multiple clutches of eggs per year.
 Some frogs lay eggs only once per year.

 Frequency – How often frogs lay eggs

 Now that you have an idea of how many eggs frogs lay per clutch, let’s learn about how often they lay eggs.
 The mating season for amphibians is linked to the seasons of the year.
 First, I’ll quickly explain the mating season so you’ll know about how much time is available for them in a given year.

 The rainy season prompts breeding for frogs.
 This happens during the springtime.
 After several winter months of cool weather, less rainfall, and less food, the rainy season “sets the mood,” so to speak.

 It’s really a combination of things; higher temperatures, more water (rain), and more food.
 Spring brings warmer temperatures but it’s really the increased rain that gets things going.
 The rain creates puddles, refills ponds and creek beds, and gives the frogs plenty of places to lay their eggs.

 A frog’s mating season lasts as long as the rainy season does.
 Now, in some parts of the world, you might find amphibians mating during the summer months, after a heavy rain.
 This is why you hear frogs croaking after it rains – they’re looking for a mate.

 So, most frogs have the opportunity to mate for a few months each year.
 Some have more time than others – it just depends on the climate.
 Then how often do the females lay a clutch of eggs?

 The answer to that question is much like clutch size; it depends on the species.
 Some frogs lay a few eggs at a time but do this several times during the mating season.
 Others lay thousands at a time and only do this once or twice.
 Listed below are more examples.